space-wizards/website-content/content/about/nightlies/_index.md

 ## Linux

-Client builds for Linux aren't *currently* made because I (PJB) don't have anybody to test them.
+Download both the client and server and unzip them somewhere sane.
+For the client, run `spess.sh` from the same folder as the shell script.

-Server builds are enabled however!
-You'll need to install [mono](https://www.mono-project.com/) to run them, but that should be everything.
-To run the server you need to run `mono SS14.Server.exe` (yes it looks like a Windows exe, that's normal).
+For the server you'll need to install [mono](https://www.mono-project.com/).
+To run the server you need to run `SS14.Server.exe` with `mono` (yes it looks like a Windows exe, that's normal).

 ## MacOS

-MacOS builds are currently completely disabled.
-We could theoretically do the server ones but... who the hell is gonna use MacOS as a server?
+Download both the client and server and unzip them somewhere sane.
+For the client you can just run the app bundle, *dismiss the popup telling you the app is not from a verified developer and thus you can't open it because Apple treats you like ~~the~~ sheep ~~you are for buying their products~~, open security preferences and hit "Open Anyways".*

-If there's demand we'll turn the server builds on (or when we set up client builds, either works).
+For the server you'll need to install [mono](https://www.mono-project.com/).
+To run the server you need to run `SS14.Server.exe` with `mono` from a terminal (yes it looks like a Windows exe, that's normal).

 ## FAQ